 Create a new Access database or open an existing one, and select the External Data ribbon.
 Next, click New Data Source icon and select From File from the dropdown, and choose Excel.
 Now, the Get External Data – Excel Spreadsheet dialog box opens.

-Now click Browse button and choose the Excel file you wish to link.
+Now click the Browse button and choose the Excel file you wish to link.
 From the three options, choose Link to a Data Source by Creating a Linked Table and click OK.
 Now you’ll see a sample of your worksheet you linked to, and it’ll include all the columns and rows the source file contains.
 Ensure the First Row Contains Column Headings is ticked and click Next.
 Follow the same procedure in case you have more than one worksheet.
 At last, click Finish that’ll let you see the new linked table(s) appear in the left-hand corner under Tables.
 Now you can start creating forms, reports, and queries on these linked tables.

 To perform a datasheet sort